BryanVernon/RbimsShinyApp/README.md

 # RbimsShinyApp
-Interactive Shiny app for RbiMs package in R
+Interactive Shiny app for the RbiMs package in R